Personalized Website Design Our website designs are 100% custom and suited to your specific needs. Learn More

 Often, the past case results page on criminal defense attorney websites and personal injury websites is the first place prospective clients will look after finding the website.
 Potential clients are interested in finding verifiable facts concerning the types of cases that the attorney has taken in the past and the results they have obtained in those cases.

-Therefore, disclaimers about past case results are essential, and should state the results do not in any way imply the same results will be able to be obtained in the future and there is no guarantee the results will be the same for any specific type of case or client.
+Therefore, disclaimers about past case results are essential.
+The disclaimer should state the results do not in any way imply the same results will be able to be obtained in the future.
+The disclaimer should also provide that there is no guarantee the results will be the same for any specific type of case or client.

 Under Rule 7.4 the Colorado Rules of Professional Conduct, an attorney or law firm is not permitted to claim or imply they are certified as a specialist or specializes in any particular practice area on their website, unless: